aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 **{ IF “{{ GENDER }}” = “MALE” “true text” “false text” }**

-The following code example shows how to perform a mail merge operation with Mustache tags and IF fields:
+The following code example demonstrates how to perform a mail merge operation with Mustache tags and IF fields:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Mail-Merge-MailMergeUsingMustacheSyntax-UseOfifelseMustacheSyntax.cs" >}}